mcneel/developer.rhino3d.com/content/en/guides/opennurbs/getting-started/index.md

 1. *Version 5 3DM files*.
 The openNURBS toolkit will read and write version 5 files.
 Rhino 5 and applications using an openNURBS toolkit released on or after September 2009 create version 5 files.
 (Rhino's 1.0, 2.0, 3.0 and 4.0 will not read version 5 files.)
 1. *Version 6 3DM files*.
 The openNURBS toolkit will read and write version 6 files.
 Rhino 6 and applications using an openNURBS toolkit released on or after January 2018 create version 6 files.
 (Rhino's 1.0, 2.0, 3.0, 4.0 and 5 will not read version 6 files.)
 1. *Version 7 3DM files*.
 The openNURBS toolkit will read and write version 7 files.
 Rhino 7 and applications using an openNURBS toolkit released on or after November 2020 create version 7 files.
 (Rhino's 1.0, 2.0, 3.0, 4.0, 5 and 6 will not read version 7 files.)
+1. *Version 8 3DM files*.
+The openNURBS toolkit will read and write version 8 files.
+Rhino 8 and applications using an openNURBS toolkit released on or after October 2023 create version 8 files.
+(Rhino's 1.0, 2.0, 3.0, 4.0, 5, 6, and 7 will not read version 8 files.)

 Sample 3DM files are availble from https://www.rhino3d.com/opennurbs